Teenage driver livestreams crash that killed sister | New Country 923

 FRESNO, Calif.
-(AP) — A teenage driver lost control of her car while she was livestreaming on Instagram and recorded part of the crash that authorities said Monday killed her younger sister in California.
+(AP) — A teenage driver lost control of her car while she was livestreaming on Instagram and recorded part of the crash that authorities say killed her younger sister in California.

 After a gap in the livestream, the driver is seen leaning over the body of the girl, trying to shake her awake and saying she was sorry.
 She said she expected to spend the rest of her life in prison but doesn’t care.